falltergeist/falltergeist/README.md

 ## Running under linux

-Put master.dat and critter.dat files into ~/.falltergeist/ folder then run
+Put master.dat and critter.dat files into ~/.falltergeist/ folder or mount CD-ROM with original game then run
 ```
 bin/falltergeist